Cumcord/STD/proposals/theme_manifest.md

       "description": "A more detail description for extra info about the theme", "type": "string"
     },
-    "authorId": {
-      "description": "The Discord ID of the theme's author - only one allowed, prioritised over author", "type": "string"
-    },
     "author": {
       "description": "Who wrote the plugin; not required to be just one person", "type": "string"